cloudy-sky-software/pulumi-simple-website/README.md

     ![Hello S3 example](images/part2-website.png)

 1. To clean up resources, run `pulumi destroy` and answer the confirmation question at the prompt.
+1. You may also remove the stack if you no longer need it, by running `pulumi stack rm` and following the on-screen prompts.

 ## CI configuration